MarineEvoEcoLab/Puritz_etal_CASE/README.md

 ## Citation

-A citation will be added here once the manuscript is published.
+Working title (target journal: PLOS Genetics): *"Synergistic selection across the genome of eastern oyster larvae under coastal acidification and sewage effluent: a CASE study."* A full citation will be added once the manuscript is published.

 ## Contact